isomerpages/moe-chijsng/announcements-and-spotlight/spotlight/_posts/2023-04-14-post-Want to join SNGS via DSA? Click here to find out more!.md

 For further enquiries pertaining to the DSA admissions process, please contact CHIJ SNGS at 63541839 (telephone) or email [chijsng.DSA@moe.edu.sg](mailto:chijsng.DSA@moe.edu.sg)

-*The information in this page is correct as of 13 Apr 2023*
+*The information on this page is correct as of 13 Apr 2023.*